-- Look at all nouns (or whatever part of speech): KeKe, puppy, park, mother, shelter.
+- Next, look at all nouns (or whatever part of speech): KeKe, puppy, park, mother, shelter.

-- Look at the subjects and verbs: KeKe found, wanted; mother convinced.
+- Then, look at the subjects and verbs: KeKe found, wanted; mother convinced.

 Students should develop ways to break sentences apart that has meaning for them.
 First, review punctuation rules.
 (Students should especially know the various uses of a comma.)
 Looking at punctuation can clue students with sentence structure, but so can conjunctions, phrases, and clauses.
 Demonstrate the various ways to break down sentences so students can make those processes their own.

 Later, when students are improving sentences in a speech or rearranging sentences in their writing, they will need an approach that works personally for them.
 At this point, recall what scaffolding techniques you have practiced with students, and ask them to apply the concept to various situations.
 This method often involves talking through the process with students to help them discover how to make this learning process part of their repertoire.